 Thin.
 This is more of a problem for the builder than the buyer.
 Sand-through in preparation for finishing is ‘touching the third rail’ of woodworking.
 Such pieces are almost impossible to repair and frequently involve ‘re-design’ (as in cutting off the sanded through area) or making a speculative, difficult repair which can be difficult to hide.

-Blisters, delaminates, peel back at edges.
+Blisters, delaminates, peels back at edges.
 These can only be satisfactorily prevented by proper construction materials and techniques.

 The edge thing.
 Since veneer is glued to a plywood or medium density fiberboard substrate the edges must be covered.
 This is often done by running the veneer right up to the edge of the piece and covering the edge with a strip of veneer.
 This can make for ‘hard’ edges susceptible to peel back and is best avoided.